slerman12/Help-me/Eczema.md

 This was the price I regularly paid to do some soulless debugging work that I never got credit for, and had nothing to do with my PhD.

+Shown are the recent gashes since the termination.
+This is FAR from the full severity.